AishwaryaRK/Notes/Linux-Commands.md

     last     # Prints out information about last logins of users. lastlog  # Prints out information about the most recent logins of all users.

-filesystem, mounting, mountpoint:
+### filesystem, mounting, mountpoint:

-fdisk to create and modify partitions on disk
+- fdisk to create and modify partitions on disk

-fstab - file system table
+- fstab - file system table

+- Steps:

+1. physically attach a disk to m/c
+2. create partitions in the disk - fdisk
+3. create file system in each partition of the disk - mkfs
+4. get block ID for the file system created - blkid, lsblk
+5. attach/mount the file system to the mounting point - mount

     mount     # /dev/vda5 on / type ext3 (rw,errors=remount-ro)
     cat /etc/fstab